just-work/fffw/docs/source/graph.rst

 In this example we use "stdin redirection operator" (``<``) to add new input file to ``FFMPEG`` instance.
-We could call :py:meth:`fffw.encoding.ffmpeg.FFMPEG.add_input` if short variant is not appropriate.
+We could call :py:meth:`FFMPEG.add_input <fffw.encoding.ffmpeg.FFMPEG.add_input>` if short variant is not appropriate.

 Connect to filters
 ------------------